themegrill/colormag/readme.txt

 and we will include it within the theme from next version update.

 == Changelog ==
+= TBD =
+* Feature - Option to change mobile menu color and typography.

 = Version - 3.1.9 - 2024-06-27 =
 * Option - To change footer column layout.
 * Fix - Link post format while using custom primary color.